zu213/card-app-typescript-test/README.md

 Then make changes to:
 - Add a dark mode.
 Create a settings dialog to set it - and change the styling to render a dark mode.
 Consider how the current setting is passed to the components (and describe it in your covering email)
 - Add a scheduled date to the cards.
 This involves adding a column in the database, changing the backend service and changing the frontend card entry and display components
 - Add tests to the backend.
-There are some clues [here](https://www.fastify.io/docs/latest/Guides/Testing/)
+There are some clues [here](https://www.fastify.io/docs/latest/Guides/Testing/) and [here](https://jestjs.io/docs/using-matchers).

 If you feel constrained by time (which is totally fine!), prioritize quality over quantity.